lukavr05/final-year-project/documents/main.typ

     branch_ratio = 0
 ```

-We now have sufficient features from the control flow graph
+We now have a solid set of features from the control flow graph that can be used with machine learning.

 = Machine Learning